nitsuj/LaPooCoin/replit.md

 1. Professional/clean layout (current implementation) - balanced meme/professional aesthetic
 2. Edgy variant - more provocative with tagline "your meme coin ain't sh*t....but ours is!"

-Date: August 01, 2025 - Completed edgier promotional approach with enhanced floating elements.
+Date: August 01, 2025 - Successfully deployed to production on Netlify.

 ## Recent Changes
 - Implemented edgy tagline: "Your meme coin ain't sh*t...
 But ours IS! 💩"